Poisonous snake or lizard bites

-For those who are bitten by a snake or lizard that is venomous, they are going to require emergency care.
+For those who are bit by a snake or lizard that is venomous, they are going to require emergency care.
 You will want to call for emergency care services immediately, and you should not allow symptoms to start presenting themselves before calling, as this could be dangerous and life threatening.
-If you are bitten and are not sure if this is poisonous, you will need to call a poison centre to figure out what type of snake or lizard has bitten you.
-Whatever you do, it is important that you stay calm
+If you are bit and are not sure if this is poisonous, call a poison center to determine the type of snake or lizard.
+Whatever you do, it is important that you stay calm.

 The poisonous lizards and snakes that are found in North America include:

 - Pit vipers, these are copperheads, rattlesnakes, water moccasin (cottonmouth) and the like

 - Coral snakes

 Snake bites that are poisonous